 The entire population of Borneo elephants has been reduced to around 2,000 in the wild, where deforestation — largely driven by logging and palm oil production — threatens their survival.
 Agricultural workers sometimes kill or injure elephants that raid their plantations, and the clashes can also separate calves from their herds.
 In the past few years, the Sabah Wildlife Department has rescued 15 baby elephants, each less than a year old.
 All of them were found wandering alone in known human-elephant conflict areas along the east coast of Sabah.
 Chendra was orphaned this way.

 She was found wandering — orphaned, alone, and hungry — near a palm oil plantation.
 She had wounds on her front legs and her left eye, and she ultimately became blind in that eye.
-Because Chendra was young, could not be reunited with her herd and was a poor candidate for release back into the wild, Malaysian wildlife officials worked to find a home, and she was brought to the Oregon Zoo to join our elephant family on Nov.
+Because Chendra was young, she could not be reunited with her herd or released back into the wild.
+Malaysian wildlife officials worked to find a home, and she was brought to the Oregon Zoo to join our elephant family on Nov.
 20, 1999.

 The effects of Chendra's traumatic early years can still be seen.
 The shotgun blast that left her blind in one eye — plus weeks spent tethered to a tree before her rescue by wildlife officials — is behind her occasional "circle walking," a habit formed out of a simple need to see what's going on around her.
 But Chendra has found both a safe haven and a family here at the Oregon Zoo.
-In recent years, she played a critical role as "auntie" to Samudra, and continues to play a similar role with Lily.
-The two are often seen playing together.
+She played a critical role as "auntie" to Samudra and Lily when they were calves.